Curriculum of Major Requirements in Political Science

-When students declare their Political Science major, the department chair found here https://www.amherst.edu/mm/30220 will assign a major advisor.
-If you have decided to declare, please send an email to the department chair.
+When students declare their Political Science major, the department chair will assign you a major advisor.
+Once you have decided to declare, please send an email to the department chair.
 The email should include the following information:

 - A copy of the Political Science Major Advising Form (please include courses you have taken and are currently taking)